stephenslab/gtexresults/README.md

 [community edition](https://www.docker.com/community-edition) of
 Docker is available), and install it following the instructions provided on the Docker website.
-Once you have installed Docker, check that Docker is working correctly by working through the [Part 1 of the Getting Started guide](https://docs.docker.com/get-started).
+Once you have installed Docker, check that Docker is working correctly by following
+[Part 1 of the Getting Started guide](https://docs.docker.com/get-started).
 If you are using Docker for the first time, we recommend reading the entire Getting Started guide. *Note that setting up Docker requires that you have administrator access to your computer.*
 ([Singularity](https://singularity.lbl.gov/docs-docker) is an
-alternative that doesn't require administrator access, and supports Docker images.)
+alternative that accepts Docker images and does not require administrator access.)

 ### 2. Download and test Docker image

-Run the `alias` command below in the shell, to configure how we want the Docker container to execute,
+Run this `alias` command in the shell, which will be used below to run commands inside the Docker container:

 ```bash
 alias mash-docker='docker run --security-opt label:disable -t -P -h MASH '\